 Step by step

-preparation to the root element,
+preparation (for instance) to the root element,

 We’ll use this class to style the begin state of the animated element.
 It is important that the change of the class list is executed before any content is rendered, so the element is styled to the begin state of the animation before it appears on the screen.